Success on Pinterest

 - Now rinse and repeat.
 You’ve created the size, picked your favorite font and you can keep this same template in use on every single image to create a branded image look.
 Every single image.

 We have found that branded images, those that use the same font, look and colors have a higher rate of click thru than those that are all different.
+If you want more guidance on creating a branded style for your blog, website or product page, you might be interested in this great freebie from Elite Blog Academy, Branding Your Blog.
+So many great tips for creating a cohesive look with your images and fonts and across all platforms.

 Optimize with the Perfect Pinnable Post